8848titanium/scrum-project/README.md

-# This is a learning application developed by Group A3.
+# This is a Kahoot clone application developed by Group A3.
+## Site runs on Flask with socketio supports for multi-client interactions.

 ## Group A3 members: